U.S. regulators weigh future of appeal in MetLife case

 "We believe the Trump administration should support an abeyance in the case until the review of the FSOC designation process is complete, which could lead to the dismissal of the appeal," said MetLife in a statement to Reuters.

-Withdrawing the appeal could ease the way for the "systemically important" non-banks - American International Group (AIG.N) and Prudential Insurance (PRU.N) - to also shed the label.
+Withdrawing the appeal could ease the way for the "systemically important" non-banks - American International Group and Prudential Insurance - to also shed the label.

 Supporters of the Dodd-Frank regulatory reforms that came out of the 2007-2009 financial crisis want the appeal to proceed.